 Whether you use Windows 10 and its Edge browser or Chrome as your new modern standard, you’ll find solutions to help you understand your web application inventory and which applications will and won’t work.

-And you’ll get the web-based reporting analytics you need to monitor and interact with this data so you can find the right custom app development solutions for your organization.
+And you’ll get the web-based reporting analytics you need to monitor and interact with this data so you can target your custom app development in the cloud for the best solutions.